nzunigag/nzunigag.github.io/projects.md

 | <img src="../assets/projects/Intensity-c.gif" ALIGN="center" style="margin:0px 15px ; width:400px; height:400px;"/> |
 Ride-sourcing trips intensities in Austin, Texas.|

+### Transit Performance and Reliability Evaluation for Arterial Corridors
+___

+The main objective of this research is to develop an evaluation tool to provide transit performance and reliability information for arterial corridors in Austin, Texas.
+The evaluation is based on the fusion of the three main transit open data sources, including Automatic Vehicle Location (AVL), Automatic Passenger Count (APC) , and General Transit Feed Specification (GTFS)  datasets.
+Further, the analysis presented provides the exploration of different transit performance metrics and data visualization methods for corridor-level evaluation.

 ### Work Zones Traffic Analysis
 ___
 For this project, we aim to estimate the user delay cost for a construction projects.
 The first step consists of volume-data gathering and processing.
-We obtained 24-hour volume information for the area of interest using historical traffic data.
+We obtain 24-hour volume information for the area of interest using historical traffic data.
 Then, we project this data to the year 2018 and estimate the average hourly-volume for four different periods: AM peak, PM peak, day off-peak, and night off-peak.
-Using the hourly-volume information, we make estimates of the turn volumes in each intersection awhile determining appropriate traffic signal times.
-For the next step, we implement different micro-simulation scenarios using the TSIS-CORSIM software.
+Further, we implement different micro-simulation scenarios using the TSIS-CORSIM software.
 These scenarios provide us with delays estimation, and we can approximate user delay costs.

-### Transit Performance and Reliability Evaluation for Arterial Corridors
-___

-The main objective of this research is to develop an evaluation tool to provide transit performance and reliability information for arterial corridors in Austin, Texas.
-The evaluation is based on the fusion of the three main transit open data sources, including Automatic Vehicle Location (AVL), Automatic Passenger Count (APC) , and General Transit Feed Specification (GTFS)  datasets.
-Further, the analysis presented provides the exploration of different transit performance metrics and data visualization methods for corridor-level evaluation.